FranchisingThe page was last modified:

 It may also be a good idea to make a comparison between estimated income and expenditure as a franchisee and as an independent company owner.
 This will enable you to judge whether the business can generate the profit you want and whether the agreement is reasonable based on your expectations.

-You will find more information about franchising at the Swedish Franchise Association (in Swedish).
+Franchising at the Swedish Franchise Association (in Swedish)

 Responsible: Swedish Agency for Economic and Regional Growth